 Frederick E. Hedberg is a member of the firm’s Construction Law Group, with more than 20 years of experience handling complex construction and commercial matters for his clients, both as a transactional attorney and as an experienced litigator.
 In addition to his legal experience, prior to becoming an attorney, Fred practiced as a licensed civil and structural engineer for over 10 years, thereby gaining an in-depth knowledge and understanding of all phases of a construction project.
-Fred’s client base includes a wide array of construction industry participants, including public, institutional and private project owners, developers, general and specialty contractors, design professionals, manufacturers, sureties, and insurance companies.
-Fred represents clients in federal and state courts and before arbitration panels and administrative governmental tribunals on all types of project-related claims and disputes to meet his clients’ specific needs and objectives.
+Fred’s clients include public, institutional and private owners, developers, general and specialty contractors, design professionals, sureties, financial institutions and insurance companies.
+Fred represents clients in federal and state courts and before arbitration panels and administrative governmental tribunals on all types of project-related claims and disputes.

 Contract Procurement and Project Delivery

 Fred represents public, institutional and private owners, developers, governmental agencies, architectural and engineering firms, and general and specialty contractors in drafting and negotiating many types of development and construction-related agreements.
-He routinely draws upon the experience and knowledge that he acquired as a professional engineer designing and managing the construction of various government contracting projects, energy projects, and transportation projects in drafting and negotiating agreements that clearly identify each parties’ responsibilities while at the same time fairly allocating risk among the parties and providing incentives for cooperation and performance.
+He routinely draws upon the experience and knowledge that he acquired as a professional engineer designing and managing the construction of submarines, power plants and other energy projects, and transportation facilities in delivering agreements that clearly identify each parties’ responsibilities while at the same time fairly allocating risk among the parties and providing incentives for cooperation and performance.
 To achieve these goals, he counsels his clients on important contract provisions regarding the scope of the project, costs, payment, changes in the work, insurance, claims, indemnity, limitations on liability, termination and dispute resolution.

-When claims arise on construction projects, Fred is an experienced advocate in construction and commercial litigation, arbitration and mediation.
+When claims arise on construction projects, Fred is an experienced advocate.
 He has mediated and litigated construction disputes involving bid disputes, changes in the work, additional work, unforeseen conditions, delay and disruption, termination, design and construction defects, contract non-payment, liquidated damages, insurance and surety issues.
 Fred has represented clients in cases involving a wide range of residential, commercial and industrial construction projects, including state and municipal facilities, commercial office buildings, apartment building complexes, continuing care retirement facilities, condominium complexes, athletic facilities, retail stores, conference and retreat centers, military facilities, restaurants, high rise office buildings, universities, and municipal buildings.